paulo-desouza/paulo-desouza/README.md

-Hey, I'm Paulo!
+Hello, I'm Paulo!

-Student focusing on python development, looking for an employment oportunity working with DevOps
+Student focusing on python development, looking for an employment opportunity working with DevOps